The Binary Options Grail. SSS-Option indicator

 For example, here we see that the asset XAGUSD (silver) has a time interval (from 12 to 13), where it has been closed with a red candle (1) for 8 days in a row.

 At the same time, the bottom part of the graph (2) shows that during the history of analysis (3) there were only 2 such cases, and 9 times in a row there were no red candles at all!
-It is logical to assume that now after 8 red candles there will be a green one, which means the next day, during this time period, we will need to buy a CALL option to increase the price.
+It is logical to assume that now after 8 red candles there will be a green one, which means the next day, during this time period, we will need to buy a CALL option to bet on the increase of the price.

 You may also have noticed yellow cells on the indicator panel.
 Yellow color means that the candle was closed at that moment at the same price at which it was opened:

-In essence, this transfers binary options trading back to the casino, where roulette also has red and black sectors, and often people try to calculate such sections, but all mathematical expectations in roulette are leveled by “zero”, while when using such In binary options strategies, you have only two options for the outcome of events.
+In essence, this transfers binary options trading back to the casino, where roulette also has red and black sectors, and often people try to calculate such sections, but all mathematical expectations in roulette are leveled by “zero”, while when using such in binary options strategies, you have only two options for the outcome.

 As you can see, the principle of operation of the indicator is extremely simple and the probability of an accurate forecast can reach 100% when adding a Martingale to trading (we recommend using our calculator to calculate Martingale ), given that any, even the longest series of red or green bars will end.
-The indicator gives us an advantage and allows us to enter such series at later moments, and sometimes there may even be a series, for example, of 15 red candles in a row, which will be the longest in the entire history of analysis of a given currency, it is logical that if we enter into transactions It is at this moment that even if it continues for 1-2 days, we will be able to get a guaranteed profit with just the third shoulder of the martingale.
+The indicator gives us an advantage and allows us to enter such series at later moments, and sometimes there may even be a series, for example, of 15 red candles in a row, which will be the longest in the entire history of analysis of a given currency, it is logical that if we enter into transactions it is at this moment that even if it continues for 1-2 days, we will be able to get a guaranteed profit with just the third lever of the martingale.

 And the most important thing is that in Forex no one cares whether the candle was red or green, everything is decided there by points, because one red candle may not be covered even by several green ones, which means it will not be possible to make a profit on Forex.
 In binary options, we only need one point to make a profit from a transaction.
 Isn't this the Grail for binary options?